Cranial & Facial Pain

 At PT Solutions, we are aware that effective treatment of the TMJ and surrounding areas is achieved through joint mobilization, myofascial techniques, dry needling and exercise.
 We assess musculature of the cervical spine including the sternocleidomastoid, paraspinals, suboccipital musculature and upper scapular musculature for trigger points as they easily refer pain to the face and TMJ.
 PT Solutions can play an active role along side of dentists to effectively incorporate a multi-disciplinary approach and provide that extended manual time required to promote the long term effects sought by the chronic pain patient.

 Treatment may often include pharmacology first.
 However, due to the nature of most medications which are often harsh anticonvulsants and anti-depressants, reversible conservative therapies are recommended first.
 Though injections have been shown to help, they cannot independently change the negative effects due to chronic postural impairments in patients.
 There has been no long term therapeutic effects noted with use of oral splints alone.
-Up to 90% of patients have relief with conservative treatment that includes manual therapy.
+Physical therapy, which includes a combination of exercise, manual therapy, education and self-management strategies, and potentially dry needling, has shown promising short and long-term outcomes in patients suffering from TMD.

 DIZZINESS & VERTIGO